-The Bernard van Leer Foundation’s Urban95 programme, in partnership with the Tel Aviv-Yafo Municipality, the Tel Aviv Foundation and Bloomberg Philanthropies, is addressing the specific needs of the families and children of Tel Aviv.
+The Urban95 program addresses the specific needs of families and children in Tel Aviv.
 The collaboration will provide crucial services for children aged 0-3 and the partnership will work to pilot innovative models, mechanisms and practices in:

 One of Tel Aviv’s most important national, cultural assets is on the brink of revival after decades of inactivity and some disrepair.